 PART A (1) Risk identification (2) Risk assessment (3) Risk management Hazard Potential Consequences Who might be harmed (user; those nearby; those in the vicinity; members of the public) Inherent Control measures (use the risk hierarchy) Residual Further controls (use the risk hierarchy) Likelihood Impact Score Likelihood Impact Legal Compliance: Club or society activity going against set law.
 This includes breaches of the freedom of speech act Fines imposed upon the student group as well as SUSU.
 Jail sentences.
-The club or society, committee and members, SUSU or the Wider University.
+Reputational risk to the student group, SUSU and the wider University The club or society, committee and members, SUSU or the Wider University.
 1 1 1 All clubs and societies should ensure they are following set law at all times.
 If ever in doubt, they will contact the Activities team prior to the activity taking place.
 All who wish to bring in an external speaker must follow due process, available here This will be looked over by the University Legal Services team, and may require security being consulted and an extra risk assessment being submitted.
 1 1 1